siva4real/snake-game-two-1760739708/README.md

   - Loop: Uses requestAnimationFrame with a fixed timestep (accumulator) for consistent movement speed.
   - Input: Arrow keys or WASD to steer; Space to pause/resume; R to reset.
 Immediate start on first directional input is supported.
   - Collision: Game over on wall hit or self-intersection.
 Food is placed on a random empty cell.
-  - Rendering: Light grid lines, a gradient food pellet, and rounded snake segments with a highlighted head.
+  - Rendering: Light grid lines, a glowing red food pellet, and rounded snake segments with a highlighted red head (updated).
   - Persistence: High score saved to localStorage under key snakeHighScore:v1.
   - URL param handler: On load, parses ?url and attempts a GET request.
 It first tries CORS (to read status), then falls back to no-cors (opaque but still performs the request).
 UI reflects success/warning/error states, but the game runs regardless.